There is a range of work experience types you can undertake as a student depending on your individual circumstances and career aspirations.

 Year placements are popular with employers and students alike.
 In many industries they are arguably the best type of work experience you can gain, either as part of your course or as a year absence.

-What should I know about year placements?
+What you should know about year placements

 - Generally taken between your second and final year at University.